dilocho/Pi-Hole-Adblocker/README.md

 To enable a ad blocker on all devices in a home network using Pi-Hole.

-### Skills Learned

-- Setting up Pi-hole allowed me to interact with my DHCP configuration and see practically how its use is within the router
-- Utilizing hardware appropriate to the application, unfortunately my Raspberry Pi was overloaded and couldn't handle the traffic going through it and had to be shut off

 ### Tools Used
 Hardware:
 - Rapsberry Pi